Extracting a Knowledge Base of COVID-19 Events from Social Media: Automatic Event Extraction

 \section{Automatic Event Extraction}

-We develop models to automatically extract structured information as slot-filling tasks for COVID-19 related events (Table \ref{tb:questions}).
-We set up each slot filling task $\mathbb{T}$ as a binary classification problem: given the tweet $t$ and the candidate slot $s$, the classification model $f(t,s) \rightarrow \{0,1\}$ predicts whether $s$ answers its designated question.
-To keep the evaluation consistent for all $\mathbb{T}$s, we convert the non-binary slot ``gender" (with labels \texttt{M}, \texttt{F}, \texttt{NA}) into two independent binary classification tasks.
+We now use our annotated corpus to train and evaluate supervised learning methods for automatic COVID-19 event extraction.
+Each slot filling question is treated as a binary classification task: given a tweet $t$ and the candidate span $c$, the classification model $f_{e,s}(t,c) \rightarrow \{0,1\}$ predicts whether $c$ correctly answers the question for the slot $s$ of event type $e$.